Wynyard railway station, Sydney: History

+In 1999, along with Town Hall, the station received an easy access upgrade which included lifts to each island platform.
+The station was extensively refurbished in 2016, with Wynyard Walk, a pedestrian-only tunnel, being officially opened on 20 November 2016.

 Former tram tunnels

 Following the closure of the North Shore tram lines, in 1958 the tracks were lifted from platforms 1 and 2.
 Later, the platforms were walled off from 3 and 4 and part of the space converted into an underground car park for the Menzies Hotel.
 The tunnels were accessed from Wynyard Lane where a descending ramp was cut west under Wynyard Park to the disused platforms.
-The car park used both tunnels north from the former platforms to an exit cut in from Cumberland Street just south of Essex Street.
 The Wynyard Lane Car Park was closed in October 2016 to make way for the mixed-use Wynyard Place development which would obstruct the entrance ramp to the tunnels.

 The remainder of the tunnels north of the car park exit were walled off as were the northern portals on the Harbour Bridge.
 North of the portals, two additional road lanes were built above the old tramway as part of the Cahill Expressway.
 The disused tunnels and ramp that formerly connected the station to the eastern tram tracks can still be seen from the pedestrian path along the east side of the bridge, mirroring those still in use to the west of the bridge.